 The coatings industry is rich in our family blood lines going back four generations.
 Whether, it was delivering, manufacturing, developing, outside sales, store ownership, or a sales clerk, we have done it all before.
 In 1962, William (Bill) Sibbrel and his close friend Robert (Bob) Benson had an idea to start a new coatings company in the Los Angeles area called Life Paint.
-In 1963 they broke ground in Santa Fe Springs, California, the southern tip of Los Angeles County.
-Bill went out to sell and form a sales team while Bob stayed at the plant working as the chief chemist and plant manager.
-They began making and selling clear, oil based sealers for wood, which grew into stains, and then solid color coatings.
-In the 1970’s, Life Paint began formulating with latexes and combining them with natural oils creating specialty hybrid coatings.
-This research extended into creating better products for water resistance meant for wood and then stucco.
+Later in the companies history, Life Deck Specialty Coatings was developed along with numerous other brands.

 Life Paint was manufacturing floor epoxies (the 14 series, still currently available) decorative stone finishes (Pebblebond) and waterproof coatings for walls, which ultimately became Stretch-Guard.
 Both, Bill and Bob, sold their ownership to their sons, Ron and Fred, respectively.
 By the late 1980’s, Life Paint created and began selling the 16 series, a deck stain that would don the first Life Deck label.

 The cements that were developed for the AL System would be used for concrete resurfacing and then many more products, such as sealers, stains, and epoxies, all created to fill the Life Deck program.
 Improvements and market demands were (and still remain) a big focus in the early 2000’s.
 Market share was growing and the product sales mix at Life Paint was changing.
 Clearly, Life Deck Specialty Coatings would be a primary focal point for Life Paint.